About arc42

 Yovi

-Web-based system that provides access to the “Game of Y” and related services (registration, gameplay, and history tracking).
+Web-based system that provides access to the "Game of Y" and related services (registration, gameplay, history tracking, clans, and online multiplayer).

 Game of Y